Premikulu: Production

 The film is produced by magazine editor BA Raju, who also produced the films Premalo Pavani Kalyan (2002) and Chantigadu (2003; also directed by Jaya).
-The film began production in January of 2005.
+The film began production in January 2005.
 Newcomer Yuvaraj, a Telugu guy from Mumbai, and Kamna Jethmalani made their debut with this film.
 Kamna Jethmalani was cast in the film after director Jaya convinced Jethmalani's parents to let her star in the film.
 The music is composed by Raveendran's son, Sajan.

 Soundtrack

 The music was composed by Sajan Madhav.
 The audio rights were bagged by Aditya Music.

 Reception

 Jeevi of Idlebrain.com wrote that "On a whole, Premikulu - made with a novel point - does not live it up".
 A critic from Rediff.com wrote that "Despite choosing a plot with some potential (lovers failing to identify themselves due to amnesia), she [Jaya] is unable to hold an audience with interesting narration, relying on clichéd comedy instead".
 A critic from Full Hyderabad wrote that "Eminently worth a miss, and if it's the songs you want to watch it for, there are always the cassettes and CDs".